microsoft/ignite25-LAB564-architect-a-goal-driven-ai-agent-with-copilot-studio/lab/instructions/lab-topics-ai-builder.md

 1. In your "Copilot Extensibility Advisor" agent, select the **Topics** tab in the upper navigation of the agent designer
 2. Select **+ Add a topic** and choose **From blank**
 3. Click the top area 1️⃣ of the dialog to give a name to the new Topic, rename it as `Intent Analysis`
-4. Fill the field 2️⃣ **Describe what the topic does** with the following text:
+4. Fill the field 2️⃣ **Describe what the topic does** with the following text (you can copy and paste the value):

 ```
 Analyses user messages to determine development approach preference and routes to appropriate topics.
 Trigger phrases can be: "I want to build an agent", "How do I create agents", "I need help with agent development", "Can you help me develop a chatbot", "I'm looking for agent building tools", "What are my options for creating agents".